How to Master Dictation for Writers: Get your words on the page the easy way

 If so, dictation could be your answer.

-In this 5-week class, novelist and writer Tessa Smith McGovern will lead you step by step through a thoughtful but simple, cost-effective method for dictating your new words, just as she does.
+In this 5-week class on Zoom, novelist and writer Tessa Smith McGovern will lead you step by step through a thoughtful but simple, cost-effective method for dictating your new words, just as she does.
 By the workshop’s end, you will have freed yourself from the desk, and you’ll know how to save your eyes, increase your daily word count, and wrangle those endless notebooks full of handwritten stories!

 Tessa is an award-winning writer whose linked short story collection, LONDON ROAD: LINKED STORIES, is an Amazon best-seller and gold medal winner in the 2012 eLit Awards.
 Her non-fiction book, COCKTAILS FOR BOOK LOVERS (Sourcebooks), is also an Amazon best-seller.
 Her many publication credits include the Connecticut Review and the English Arts Council at the Southbank Centre, London.
 She is currently at work on a contemporary fantasy novel inspired by British mythology.